Prevention and Treatment of Cardiomyopathy

 A range of surgical and nonsurgical procedures can be used to treat cardiomyopathy:

 • Septal myectomy: This open-heart surgery is considered for people who have obstructive hypertrophic cardiomyopathy and severe symptoms.
-This surgery generally is reserved for younger patients and for people whose medications aren’t working well.
 A surgeon removes part of the thickened septum that’s bulging into the left ventricle.
 This improves blood flow within the heart and out to the body.

 • Surgically implanted devices: Surgeons can implant several types of devices in the body to help the heart work better, including: